Trade & Order Execution Policy for Retail and Professional Clients

 In relation to some of our financial instruments, there may be no appropriate underlying market price on the exchange and, as such, we may use several influential and related factors in order to arrive at a fair price.

 When deciding on best execution, there are certain factors we must take into account.
 These are

 - Price – Importance: High

 - Liquidity and market impact – Importance: Medium

 - Likelihood of execution and settlement – Importance: Medium

 The relative importance of these factors can vary between different financial instruments.

-Although we endeavours to provide the best possible execution after having taken into account many factors, we cannot absolutely guarantee that when opening or closing a financial spread bet or CFD with us that the price obtained will always be better than one which is or might have been offered elsewhere.
+Although we endeavour to provide the best possible execution after having taken into account many factors, we cannot absolutely guarantee that when opening or closing a financial spread bet or CFD with us that the price obtained will always be better than one which is or might have been offered elsewhere.